Melobase Desktop 1.5 User Guide

 The status is shown at the left.
 It shows either if the sequence is new (not yet played), or if the rating is negative (below the trash level).
 The creation date and time, the rating and the name are also shown.

-In order to set the rating of a sequence, select the sequence first and then drag the mouse on the rating region in order to select the number of stars.
+To set the rating of a sequence, select the sequence first and then drag the mouse on the rating region in order to select the number of stars.
 It is also possible to set the rating by selecting Sequences → Rate → value, where value is the desired rating value for the selected sequence(s).

-In order to set or change the name of a sequence, select the desired sequence in the list and press the Return key.
+To set or change the name of a sequence, select the desired sequence in the list and press the Return key.

 It is possible to select multiple sequences by holding the Command key under macOS or the Control key under Windows.